gregdetre/healthyselfjournal/docs/reference/WEB_INTERFACE.md

 - Responsibilities:
   - Request microphone permission, manage a single `MediaRecorder`, and keep recordings running across tab focus changes.
   - Render a lightweight RMS bar using an `AnalyserNode`; update CSS custom property `--meter-level`.
-  - Mirror CLI affordances: click-to-start/stop, SPACE pause/resume, ESC cancel, auto-discard segments shorter than `CONFIG.short_answer_duration_seconds` or with low voiced time.
+  - Mirror CLI affordances: click-to-start/stop, SPACE pause/resume, ESC cancel, auto-discard segments when BOTH duration ≤ `CONFIG.short_answer_duration_seconds` AND voiced time ≤ `CONFIG.short_answer_voiced_seconds` (voiced computed via dBFS threshold).
   - Submit uploads with metadata; display spinner text while awaiting the server.
   - Render incremental history (question/answer pairs) and update the displayed next question without a full page reload.
   - If voice mode is active, request TTS audio for the next question and play it via an `HTMLAudioElement`.
   - Build/watch: `npm run build` performs a one-off compile; `npm run watch` keeps the TS compiler live during development.

 ### Storage and session layout
 - Sessions are created in the configured `--sessions-dir`; filenames follow the CLI convention (`yyMMdd_HHmm.md` plus `yyMMdd_HHmm/`).
 - Browser clips are stored as `browser-XXX.webm`; each has a companion `browser-XXX.stt.json` with raw transcription payload.
-- Frontmatter updates mirror CLI fields: `audio_file` entries gain `{wav: null, mp3: null, duration_seconds: <float>}` for web segments, and total duration is recomputed after every exchange.
+- Frontmatter updates mirror CLI fields: `audio_file` entries store the persisted filename under `wav` (even for `.webm` uploads); `mp3` remains `null` for browser captures, and total duration is recomputed after every exchange.
 - Historic questions, transcripts, and summaries remain in the markdown body/frontmatter; no web-specific divergence.

 ## Runtime flow
-1. User runs `uv run healthyselfjournal web [options]` (see next section).
+1. User runs `uv run healthyselfjournal journal web [options]` (see next section).
 If `--resume` is provided, the server resumes the most recent session instead of starting a new one.
 2. The root page loads and initialises or resumes a session, then redirects to `/journal/{sessions_dir_basename}/{session_id}/` which shows the opening question.
 3. On “Start recording”, the client captures audio, visualises levels, and tracks voiced time.
-4. When recording stops, the clip is discarded if it fails the short-answer thresholds; otherwise it uploads to `/session/{id}/upload`.
+4. When recording stops, the client discards obvious short/quiet takes, then uploads to `/session/{id}/upload` where the server re-applies the guard before transcription.
 5. The server transcribes, updates storage, schedules summarisation, and generates the next question.
 6. The client receives the response, renders transcript+metadata in the history list, and updates the question prompt.
 If voice mode is enabled, the client fetches `POST /session/{id}/tts` for the new question and plays the audio.
 7. After the question is displayed (and any TTS playback has finished), recording auto-starts to mirror the CLI flow.